cdimascio/generator-express-no-stress/README.md

 ## Debug

-Run one of the following, then attach your favorite inspector:
+Run one of the following, then attach your favorite inspector e.g. [VSCode](#debug-in-vscode):

 ```shell
 # debug the server